kevinhughes27/parity-server/README.md

 curl -X POST --data @data/test/one.json -H "Content-Type: application/json" http://localhost:5000/submit_game
 ```

-To reset your local database you can reset the db file using git checkout.
+To reset your local database you can reset the db file using `git restore`.

 There is also an automated test suite which can be run using `nosetests3`.